raspberrypilearning/deck-of-cards/en/step_5.md

 ## Setters and getters

+For this section, you can either watch the video below, or read the instructions.

 <video width="560" height="315" controls>
 <source src="resources/clip3.mp4" type="video/mp4">
 Your browser does not support the video tag, try FireFox or Chrome
 </video>

 It is possible to access the attributes of an object directly.
-For example you could add this code at the end of your program to change the suit of the card and then display it:
+For example, you could add this code at the end of your program to change the suit of the card, and then display it:

 ```python
 my_card.suit = "clubs"